 Can mosquitoes survive the winter?

 Before temperatures drop, female mosquitoes lay eggs in still water.
 If it gets too cold, those eggs will wait to hatch.
 Essentially, they become time bombs.
 Next spring, as soon as the weather warms up, hundreds of mosquitoes hatch from their eggs, develop to maturity, and take to the air.
-At any point, you can prevent them from doing this by addressing these breedings sites.
+At any point, you can prevent them from doing this by addressing these breeding sites with the help of a Tennessee pest control professional at All-American Pest Control, Inc.

 Before Eggs Are Laid